stoicfart39/ummarchive/documentation/match.md

 This method is ideal for lining up stages with unchanged geometry between early and final builds (CG, DDD, LLL, WF, etc)

+Using coordinates directly from the game isn't always necessary, but it is highly reccomended.
+A situation in which you might not need to grab new coordinates is if you already have a similar shot aligned in your blend.

 To match the camera, we need to know where the in-game camera needs to sit to reproduce that framing.
 Pressing the L button during gameplay prints the camera's live X, Y, Z position and rotation to the bottom-left of the screen.